 A final component of a quality evidence storage system is the ability to properly identify evidence.
 Evidence must be carefully organized in order to avoid confusion when different pieces of evidence are stored with one another.
 Also, evidence needs to be categorized so details about it, such as where it was collected or who collected it, are not lost.
 An organized system ensures that the proper piece of evidence is always presented and that the details about the evidence are kept with it.

 No matter what type of evidence you are trying to store, Patterson Pope has the storage solutions you need to keep it protected, organized and preserved.
-Contact us today to discuss your evidence storage needs.
+Contact a storage specialist today to discuss your storage needs.